Costco: Animal welfare

 In February 2021, an undercover investigation by Mercy for Animals showed chickens at a Costco facility in Nebraska unable to move, sitting in feces, and covered with chemical burns.
 New York Times opinion columnist Nicholas Kristof covered the investigation, accusing Costco of keeping prices low "in part by developing chickens that effectively are bred to suffer."
 In June 2022, two Costco shareholders represented by the animal rights organization Legal Impact for Chickens sued Costco executives for breach of fiduciary duty.
 The lawsuit claimed that the company's use of fast-growing breeds violates animal welfare laws in Nebraska and Iowa, undermining Costco's appeal to consumers.
+In March 2023, the lawsuit was dismissed.
+In July 2023, Legal Impact for Chickens filed a formal demand to Costco's board, however, the committee recommended that the board reject the demand.

 Environmental standards

+In May 2012, Costco agreed to pay US$3.6 million under a settlement with the Alameda County District Attorney's Office after it was found that Costco had failed to properly store and dispose of hazardous materials at its stores.

-In 2014, the US Department of Justice and the United States Environmental Protection Agency alleged that Costco had failed to promptly repair leaks from its refrigeration equipment of the refrigerant chlorodifluoromethane at its stores.
+In 2014, the US Department of Justice and the United States Environmental Protection Agency alleged that Costco had failed to promptly repair leaks of the refrigerant chlorodifluoromethane from its refrigeration equipment at its stores.
 Costco paid a fine of and agreed to spend $2 million over three years to fix refrigerant leaks and make improvements at 274 stores.

 Costco was criticized in 2019 by the Natural Resources Defense Council (NRDC) and SumOfUs for using virgin Canadian boreal forest to make its toilet paper.
 NRDC stated that over the previous twenty years, 28 million acres of Canadian boreal forest had been cut down to make toilet paper.

+In August 2023, the Environment Agency of Iceland fined Costco ISK 20 million for a diesel spill originating from a gas station in Garðabær, which contaminated the Hafnarfjörður sewage system.

+In May 2025, the United States Environmental Protection Agency fined Costco US$3,066,724 over the alleged distribution of unregistered pesticides and misbranded pesticide devices.